carpptn/RDPilot/README.md

 ### Task (control loop)

 ```
-open Edge, go to Google.com, and search for the term 'life'
+open Edge browser, go to Google.com, and search for the term 'life'
 ```

 ### Q\&A (screenshot analysis)